13 Reasons Why Your Dog Shakes (And What You Can Do About It)

 Small dogs are usually more fearful than large ones.
 Because the world looks more threatening for small furry noses and the fear for survival is greater.

-Anxiety situations in dogs can be caused by an unfamiliar situation, a strange fellow or a strange human being can be triggered.
-In these cases, you should try to bring your four-legged friend back into a familiar and safe environment as quickly as possible.
-Keep yourself calm and serene, so you convey to your faithful friend that everything is fine.
+Anxiety situations can be triggered in dogs by an unfamiliar situation, a strange conspecific or a stranger.
+In these cases, you should try to get your four-legged friend back into a familiar and safe environment as quickly as possible.
+Remain calm and composed, so that you let your faithful friend know that everything is okay.

-Poorly socialized dogs often exhibit unprovoked anxiety even in adulthood.
-Since socialization begins in puppyhood, you should introduce your puppy to potentially distressing situations early on.
-Contact with strange people and dogs is an essential step.
+Poorly socialized dogs often show causeless anxiety even in adulthood.
+As socialization begins in puppyhood, you should familiarize your puppy with potentially worrying situations at an early age.
+Contact with unfamiliar people and dogs is an essential step in this process.

-. unexpected noises and especially the car traffic should not get to your protégé's substance.
+Unexpected noises and car traffic in particular should also not get to your pet.

 If your puppy already comes into contact with such scenarios during the imprinting phase, he will be more likely to keep calm in avoidable stressful situations later on.
 Up to the 20th week of life, the little ones learn particularly quickly.